guardian/consent-management-platform/README.md

 -   is acquired (e.g. after initialising)
 -   changes (eg. if a user changes their privacy preferences)

-If the consent state has already been acquired when `onConsent` is called, the callback will be invoked immediately.
+If the consent state has already been acquired when `onConsentChange` is called, the callback will be invoked immediately.

 #### callback(result)